 Make sure you have a consistent sleep routine, going to bed at the same time each night.
 Get into the habit of winding down and avoiding over-stimulation, for example using phones or laptops, an hour or two before you go to sleep.
-Aiming for 7-8 hours of sleep a night is important, especially if you’re exercising more as part of a New Year’s resolution.
+Aiming for 7-8 hours of sleep a night is important, especially if you’re planning to embark on a new exercise routine.
 Sleep is a prime time for the body and brain to recover, process, and repair from the day’s rigours.

 You can boost your energy reserves with careful food choices.
 I suggest reducing refined carbs like white bread, pasta, rice, and instead consume foods that are higher in fibre and protein and provide us with a steady, slow release of energy throughout the day.
 Choose high-protein foods like lean chicken and turkey or fish, and vegan options such as beans, nuts and seeds, along with complex carbs such as oats and brown rice - these are all good choices to keep your energy levels up.

 Many people struggle to make time to exercise, but it’s often overlooked that we also struggle to make time for ourselves.
 For us to live happy, healthy lives we need to remember to take time for ourselves to wind down, especially if we have had a stressful day.
 High levels of cortisol, a hormone triggered by stress, can wreak havoc with our bodies’ ability to relax, leading to poor sleep and recovery.
 For more advice on destressing, take a look at Dr. Aisling’s article: Dr Aisling's Seven Tops Tips to Feel Less Stressed.